nikija/public/content/users/commander/Settings/Finance/AccountingCategories.md

 ### Posting account code
 Specific field for double-entry bookkeeping.

+### Classification
+Certain integration partners (e.g. Snapshot) need to have specified what the accounting category is used for.
+E.g. it needs to be defined which of the categories are linked to accommodation.
+You can run Accounting report and Manager report based on the classification too.
+However, if you weren't informed to use this field, you don't need to select anything.

 #### Good to know
 - You can assign the Accounting category to services, products, refunds, cancellations, deposits, payment types, specific rates or specific room types.
 - When you change Accounting category of certain item, the new accounting category would apply to the items accounted in the past as well.
-- The last four fields are specific accounting fields that are only part of specific accounting exports (not the Accounting report excel).
+- The fields *External code*, *Cost centre code*, *Ledger account code* and *Posting account code* are specific accounting fields that are only part of specific accounting exports (not the Accounting report excel).
 Your accountant will advise.
 - Watch our [video](https://vimeo.com/197489433) regarding the Accounting categories which will help you to better understand how to set them up properly and how they work.